gH7aerakaGpLTYrwVTa/Qubes-OS-101/README.md

 ## **USB Qube**

-Be aware of the usb qube named `sys-usb` and its function.
+Take some time to learn about the USB qube named `sys-usb` and be aware of its function.

 https://www.qubes-os.org/doc/usb-qubes/

 https://www.qubes-os.org/doc/how-to-use-usb-devices/

 <br/>